foundation/foundation-sites/docs/pages/flex-grid.md

 ---
 title: Flex Grid
-description: New in Foundation 6 is a Flexbox-powered grid, which you can use alongside the traditional float grid.
+description: New in Foundation 6 is a Flexbox-powered grid, which you can use instead of the traditional float grid.
 sass: scss/grid/_flex-grid.scss
 ---

-The flex grid works very similarly to the standard float grid, but includes a number of useful features only possible with flexbox.
+The flex grid works very similarly to the standard float grid, but includes a number of useful features only possible with flexbox, like horizontal and vertical alignment, automatic sizing, and easier source ordering.

 ---